Natalie Portman's Oscars cape pays tribute to snubbed female directors - KTVZ

 Portman, on hand to present, sported a cape on the red carpet featuring the names of women who were overlooked this year in the directing category, including Greta Gerwig (“Little Women”), Lorene Scafaria (“Hustlers”) and Lulu Wang (“The Farewell”).

-This year’s nominees in the directing category include Martin Scorsese (“The Irishman”), Todd Phillips (“Joker”), Sam Mendes (“1917”), Quentin Tarantino (“Once upon a Time… in Hollywood”) and Bong Joon Ho (“Parasite”).
+This year’s nominees in the directing category included Martin Scorsese (“The Irishman”), Todd Phillips (“Joker”), Sam Mendes (“1917”), Quentin Tarantino (“Once upon a Time… in Hollywood”) and Bong Joon Ho (“Parasite”).

 This is not the first time Portman has called to attention the lack of female representation in the category.
 On the Oscars stage two years ago, Portman introduced the category saying, “…and here are the all-male nominees.”